Grand Rapids Marijuana Charter Amendment Explained

 Grand Rapids Michigan Decriminalizes Possession and Use of Marijuana.

-Update: December 2015.
-The Michigan Supreme Court let stand a court of appeals opinion which ruled that the Grand Rapids city charter marijuana amendment does not contradict state law.
+December 2015.
+The Michigan Supreme Court let stand a court of appeals opinion which ruled that the Grand Rapids City Charter Marijuana Amendment does not contradict state law.
 This decision means the Grand Rapids decriminalization ordinance is constitutionally valid and will remain the law.

 Voters of the City of Grand Rapids, Kent County, Michigan voted overwhelmingly (58%) to enact a Charter Amendment that decriminalizes the possession and use of small amounts of marijuana within city limits.
 The Grand Rapids Ordinance goes a step farther than the state medical marijuana law, and allows for the recreational use of marijuana.
 The Charter Amendment was patterned after similar laws passed in the 1970's by voters in the University of Michigan college town of Ann Arbor, Michigan.

-Marijuana remains illegal to use and possess in Grand Rapids, Ann Arbor, Detroit, Flint, and elsewhere.
+Marijuana remains illegal to use and possess in recreational marijuana cities like Grand Rapids, Ann Arbor, Detroit, Flint, and elsewhere.
 However, the civil penalty for the non-criminal violation (similar to a parking ticket) is a monetary fine.
 The fine was $5 for two ounces or less in 1972 when Ann Arbor passed the most radically lenient marijuana law in the United States.
-For more on the history of Ann Arbor's recreational marijuana ordinance you can read about it on Wikipedia.
+For more on the history of Ann Arbor's recreational marihuana ordinance you can read about it on Wikipedia.

 Broad Medical Use Defense.

-The Grand Rapids Marijuana Ordinance allows a broad 'medical use' defense that far surpasses the defense recognized under state law.
-Most controversial, the Amendment does not require that the marijuana be possessed or used for medical purposes.
-This means that although state law strictly prohibits possession and use of marijuana except for limited medical reasons, a person busted in Grand Rapids for non-medical possession or use of marijuana will be punished by a $25 fine (this assumes, of course, the possession/use occurred within City limits and the person is busted by a Grand Rapids City cop).
-An unregistered medical marijuana patient can ask the court to waive the fine if the person has a medical purpose or reason for using or possessing the marijuana.
+The Grand Rapids Marijuana Ordinance allows a broad 'medical use' defense that far surpasses the defense allowed by the state medical marihuana act.
+Most controversial, the Charter Amendment does not require that the marijuana be possessed or used for medical purposes.
+This means that although state law strictly prohibits possession and use of marijuana except for limited medical reasons, a person busted in Grand Rapids for non-medical possession or use of marijuana will be punished by a $25 fine (this assumes, of course, the possession/use occurred within City limits and more importantly, you are busted Grand Rapids city cop).
+An unregistered medical marijuana patient can ask the court to waive the fine if the person has a medical purpose or reason for using or possessing marijuana.

 We hasten to remind any over-zealous reefers that possession, sale, and use of marijuana, if not in Grand Rapids or if not for medical reasons under state law, are serious crimes.
-Federal law does not recognize any medical marijuana laws.
-People are still being sent to jail for marijuana crimes.
+In addition, federal law does not recognize state medical marijuana laws.
+People are still being sent to jail and prison for marijuana crimes.

 A word to the wise: Don't SMOKE and DRIVE.